 Briefing Paper includes information on the following:

-There were by-elections in Northern Ireland in six of the last nineteen Parliaments (detailed statistics are available in the Table 14a and 14b (p.
+There were by-elections in Northern Ireland in seven of the last nineteen Parliaments (detailed statistics are available in the Table 14a and 14b (p.
 38) in the Briefing Paper), including one in the current parliament.

 Elections to the European Parliament are held every five years.
 Prior to the first direct elections in June 1979, members of the European Parliament were delegates from national parliaments.